Fill in the gaps in the following table, assuming each column

 represents a neutral atom.

-Complete the second row of the table excluding the row with isotope symbol.
+Complete the third row of the table.

 Play a video: